 - Pre- and Post IDI (Intercultural Development Inventory)

-While non-credit-bearing in the second semester, the Writing Workshops remain available to second-semester students and are indeed paramount for maintaining and increasing your analytical writing skills in German.
+While non-credit-bearing in the second semester, the Writing Workshops remain available to second-semester students and are indeed paramount for maintaining and increasing analytical writing skills in German.

 - Optional credit-bearing internship in your second semester can replace one university course, depending on availability and your eligibility.